 As if junk science wasn’t enough, local animal rights extremists have taken to newspapers and social media to challenge that the 80-year-old woman staged the recent attack and that the rabid bobcat's shotgun injuries confirmed by the state were supposedly the result of a foothold-trap.
 These people actually charge that an 80-year-old woman faked being attacked by a rabid bobcat to justify the need for a bobcat trapping season – ladies and gentlemen I seriously can’t make this stuff up if I tried.

-The group originally fought against NH's proposed bobcat season on the grounds that the bobcat population was "small", and "not becoming a nuisance".
+These special-interest groups originally fought against NH's proposed bobcat season on the grounds that the bobcat population was "small", and "not becoming a nuisance".
 Since that's no longer the case, they have resorted to attacking state-appointed biologists who don't agree with their convoluted "kumbaya" brand of wildlife management.

 What's Next for NH's Dumpster Cats?